-B. STUDENT COUNSELING AND WELLNESS CENTER
+C. STUDENT COUNSELING AND WELLNESS CENTER

-UMMC has developed a Student Counseling and Wellness Center to help students manage the stress and difficulties of life.
+UMMC has developed a free and anonymous Student Counseling and Wellness Center to help students manage the stress and difficulties of life.
 Licensed psychiatrists and psychologists are available to confidentially address issues including stress and anxiety, depression, and adjustment issues.
 Appointments are available during standard business hours.